hth313/OS4/doc/basics.rst

 which makes it possible to tell an inactive assignment apart from an active assignment.

-Internal key tables are just an array of function codes where we take advantage of the extra two bits in a ROM word to decode a special meanings, like a data entry key or a function that ends digit entry or not.
-As we want to allow storing also XROM functions on keyboard, the actual encoding used by OS4 differs somewhat from the ones used in the operating system.
+The internal key tables are just arrays of function codes that take advantage of the extra two bits in a ROM word to decode a special meanings, like a data entry key or a function that ends digit entry or not.
+As we want to allow using XROM functions on keyboards.
+The actual encoding used by OS4 differs somewhat from the ones used in the mainframe operating system.

 If most of the keys are given a meaning it makes sense to define a keyboard like an array indexed in 0--79 form, just like the built in